CatalinoAgapito/PA1/README.md

 # PA1
 In this Program Assignment, three different problems were asked.
 Each problem has its own function for performing a specific task.

-<b> Problem 1: Word Rotation Problem
+# Problem 1: Word Rotation Problem

 In this problem, you are asked to rotate a given word by moving its first letter to the end.
 For example, the word "python" should become "npytho".
 In order to create a function that rotates a word by moving its first character to the end, the following code syntax is used.